-What is the future for the Open Access movement and how does it impact you?
+What is the future for the open access movement and how does it impact you?

-The Open Access movement aims to move scholarly publishing away from fee-based traditional publications and ultimately to outlets that are accessible to all free of charge.
-The movement began in the 1990s and resulted from a combination of factors including a pricing crisis for libraries and academic institutions, the evolution of the internet, and a rising demand for more content to be offered online.
+The open access movement aims to move scholarly publishing away from fee-based traditional publications and ultimately to outlets that are accessible to all free of charge.
+The movement began in the 1990s and resulted from a combination of factors including a pricing crisis for libraries and academic institutions, the evolution of the internet and a rising demand for more content to be offered online.
 The movement began to gather momentum in 2002 and 2003 with the Budapest Open Access Initiative and the Berlin Declaration on Open Access.
-It is important to note that this movement towards Open Access is being driven by many different groups and initiatives with a variety of different approaches to arriving at the end goal.
+It is important to note that this movement towards open access is being driven by many different groups and initiatives with a variety of different approaches to arriving at the end goal.

-Since the move towards Open Access began, the number of Open Access journals and repositories has grown rapidly.
-In more recent years we have seen the move to a mandate by funders for papers from funded research to be published in Open Access outlets.
-A prime example of this is PlanS, which will come into effect in January 2021.
-PlanS was developed by CoalitionS, which is a transnational movement led by the European Union to make Open Access to research publications a reality and do so quickly.
-PlanS states that scholars’ articles based on publicly funded research must be published in Open Access journals, placed on Open Access platforms, or deposited in Open Access repositories.
+Since the move towards open access began, the number of open access journals and repositories has grown rapidly.
+In more recent years we have seen the move to a mandate by funders for papers from funded research to be published in open access outlets.
+A prime example of this is Plan S, which will come into effect in January 2021.
+Plan S was developed by cOAlition S, which is a transnational movement led by the European Union to make open access to research publications a reality and do so quickly.
+Plan S states that scholars’ articles based on publicly funded research must be published in open access journals, placed on open access platforms, or deposited in open access repositories.

-Although we see that the Open Access movement has grown steadily and has continued to garner support, especially within the academic research community, we have yet to realize the original vision of research knowledge being shared widely and free of charge.
+Although we see that the open access movement has grown steadily and has continued to garner support, especially within the academic research community, we have yet to realize the original vision of research knowledge being shared widely and free of charge.
 Publisher paywalls still exist and many institutions still make tenure and promotion decisions based on publication in established and more traditional journals.
-So what does the future hold for the Open Access movement and how does this impact you?
+So what does the future hold for the open access movement and how does this impact you?

-As mandates like PlanS come into effect, it will impact many researchers who receive public funding.
-They will be required to publish the results of their research in an Open Access outlets.
+As mandates like Plan S come into effect, it will impact many researchers who receive public funding.
+They will be required to publish the results of their research in an open access outlet.
 This is already the case for researchers funded by the National Institutes of Health in the United States.
-As more funders move in this direction, academics and researchers will need to find Open Access outlets for their work, and those Open Access publications need to be accounted for when promotion and tenure decisions are made.
-So it is important for researchers to know how Open Access mandates are growing, which funders are putting them into effect, and how to choose Open Access outlets that have peer review and are reputable.
+As more funders move in this direction, academics and researchers will need to find open access outlets for their work, and those open access publications need to be accounted for when promotion and tenure decisions are made.
+So it is important for researchers to know how open access mandates are growing, which funders are putting them into effect and how to choose open access outlets that have peer review and are reputable.

-Shifting Policies for Promotion and Tenure
+Shifting policies for promotion and tenure

 “One could imagine a system where researchers upload their drafts to preprint servers and then other academics choose to peer review the articles.
 After peer review and revision, that preprint paper could be given a stamp of approval and added to a digital journal.”

-There are many potential directions the Open Access movement might take in the future, shifting how the academic research community shares data and research findings and also how collaborations around research take place.
+There are many potential directions the open access movement might take in the future, shifting how the academic research community shares data and research findings and also how collaborations around research take place.
 A broader sharing of scientific knowledge free of charge and online is of benefit in many ways, not just for academics and researchers, but also for the general public.
-Whether you fully embrace a move to Open Access, have reservations about a move away from traditional journals, or are somewhere in between, you can contribute to the conversation as an academic or researcher.
+Whether you fully embrace a move to open access, have reservations about a move away from traditional journals or are somewhere in between, you can contribute to the conversation as an academic or researcher.

 Maximise your publication success with Charlesworth Author Services.